 Last but not least, the extra-large removable 1.5-litre tank means you'll have to refill the tank on a far less frequent basis.

-All things considered, Tower Steam Generator Iron easily towers above its competition within the same price range.
+All things considered, the Tower Steam Generator Iron easily towers above its competition within the same price range.
 The model makes everyday laundry tasks much, much easier.
 The soleplate has a really nice glide to it.
 The soft-grip handle is comfortable but grippy at the same time.

 What Is a Steam Generator Iron?